wescale/kubernetes-formation/Day-1_Containers/1-first-docker-commands/tutorial.md

 Observe the result to determine:
 * What is the executed command?
-* What is the hostname saw inside the container?
+* What is the hostname inside the container?

 ## Retrieve the logs